European Open - Betting Odds, Favourites to Win, History and Past Champions

 Location:

 From 2016 to 2024, the event was staged in Antwerp.
-Starting in 2025, it will be held at the Brussels Expo Arena in Brussels.
+Starting in 2025, it moved to the Brussels Expo Arena in Brussels.

 Format: